sagesharp/code-of-conduct-template/procedures/example-reporter-guide.md

 When you make an incident report via [email or phone], you will receive an acknowledgment of your report within 24 hours of making the report.

-[If there is a centralized event CoC committee with other incident responders who take reports.]
+[If there is a centralized CoC committee with other incident responders who take reports.]
 After an incident responder takes the report, they will immediately consult with the lead incident responders ([NAMES]).

 If the incident is ongoing and needs to be immediately addressed, any one of the lead incident responders may take appropriate action to ensure the safety of everyone involved.

-If the incident is less urgent, the three incident leads will meet within 24 hours to determine an appropriate response.
+[For events] If the incident is less urgent, the [incident leads/committee members] will meet within 24 hours to determine an appropriate response.
+[For online communities] If the incident is less urgent, the [incident leads/committee members] will meet within 1 week to determine an appropriate response.
+In some cases, lead responders may need to ask the person who made the report additional questions about the incident.

 Examples of possible incident responses are outlined in the [COMMUNITY] [Procedure For Incident Response](LINK).
-In some cases, lead responders may need to ask the person who made the report additional questions about the incident.

-Before the conference, staff will have a mandatory meeting where incident response procedures will be outlined.
+[For events] Before the conference, staff will have a mandatory meeting where incident response procedures will be outlined.
 After the conference, all incident responders will attend a debriefing session with the lead responders to discuss all incidents and determine any necessary follow-up actions.

-[/end procedures for centralized event CoC committee with other incident responders.]
+[/end procedures for centralized CoC committee with other incident responders.]

 ## Conflicts of Interest